 We already discussed Gitlab, so we can look into what GitHub is.

-While GitLab and GitHub are among the most popular web-based Git repository hosting services, developers compare them due to their techniques for code repository management and hosting.
+GitLab and GitHub are two of the most popular platforms for hosting Git repositories, and developers often compare them because of the different ways they handle code management and repository hosting.

 GitHub | GitLab |